arangodb-helper/arangodb/docs/Manual/Programs/Starter/Options.md

 - `--docker.container=containerName`

 `containerName` is the name of a Docker container that is used to run the executable.
-If you do not provide this argument but run the starter inside a docker container, the starter will auto-detect its container name.
+If you do not provide this argument but run the _Starter_ inside a docker container, the _Starter_ will auto-detect its container name.

 ## Authentication options

-The arango starter by default creates a cluster that uses no authentication.
+The _Arango Starter_ by default creates a cluster that uses no authentication.

 To create a cluster that uses authentication, create a file containing a random JWT secret (single line) and pass it through the `--auth.jwt-secret-path` option.